squ1rrel-ctf/squ1rrel.dev/_posts/2022-12-27-kitctf-primeguesser.md

     return (b, a), sk
 ```

 Now this is the point in the cryptography analysis that randomness joins the party and really puts a damper on my mood.
 Randomness is required in ciphers to make them *confusing* and *complex*, and it sure does make my life difficult in CTFs.
-Anyway, `keygen` calls four unqiue separate functions: `gen_binary_poly`, `gen_uniform_poly`, `gen_normal_poly`, and `polyadd`.
+Anyway, `keygen` calls four unique separate functions: `gen_binary_poly`, `gen_uniform_poly`, `gen_normal_poly`, and `polyadd`.
 The code for these is short and sweet (though clustered), so let's take a look.

 ### polyadd
 ```python